 These keto sushi rolls taste just as good as the real thing!
-This easy low carb cauliflower sushi recipe gives you all the flavours we love about this Japanese treat, only without all the carbs.
+This easy low carb cauliflower sushi recipe gives you all the flavors we love about this Japanese treat, only without all the carbs.

 I've been missing sushi so much!